Understanding comparison rates could make the difference of saving hundreds (or even thousands) of dollars for you.

-- The aim of the comparison rate is to help you identify the true cost of a loan and compare loans and services offered by financial institutions and mortgage providers.
+- The aim of the comparison rate is to help you identify the true cost of a loan and compare the features offered by different banks and mortgage providers.

-- The formula for calculating a comparison rate is regulated by the Consumer Credit Code, and all Australian financial institutions and mortgage providers use this same formula.
+- The formula for calculating a comparison rate is regulated by the Consumer Credit Code.
+All Australian financial institutions and mortgage providers use the same formula.

 What a comparison rate doesn’t include: